 - Medical and dental expenses.
 Qualified medical and dental expenses are deductible as itemized deductions to the extent they exceed 7.5% of adjusted gross income (AGI).
 For example, for an individual with an AGI of \$50,000, only those expenses that exceed \$3,750 (7.5% of \$50,000) would be deductible. - Taxes paid.
 Deductible state and local income, property, and sales taxes are limited to a total amount of \$10,000 (\$5,000 Married Filing Separately).
 No deduction is allowed for foreign real property taxes. - Interest paid.
 Deductible home mortgage interest is limited to total acquisition debt incurred after December 15, 2017, on a main and second home combined to \$750,000 (\$375,000 Married Filing Separately).
 Acquisition debt before December 16, 2017, is limited to \$1 million (\$500,000 for Married Filing Separately).
 Interest on home equity debt is not deductible unless used to buy, build, or substantially improve a qualified home. - Charitable contributions.
-Your deductible charitable cash contributions are limited to 60% (2024) of AGI.
+Your deductible charitable cash contributions are limited to 60% of AGI.
 Any amount over the limit can be carried forward up to the next five years.
 No charitable deduction is allowed for payments to higher education institutions in exchange for the right to purchase tickets or seating at an athletic event.
-No charitable deduction is allowed for contributions of \$250 or more without substantiation. - Casualty and theft losses.
-A personal casualty or theft loss is deductible (subject to limitations) only if such loss is attributable to a federally-declared disaster.
+No charitable deduction is allowed for contributions of \$250 or more without substantiation.